|

 Square Mall at 2712 East Colonial Drive (which is between Bumby Ave. and

-Primrose Drive in front of Circuit City on the south side of Colonial Drive).
+Primrose Drive on the south side of Colonial Drive).

 The store is open Mon-Thurs 9am-10pm, Fri-Sat 9am-11pm, and Sun 12pm-8pm.